[Holodeck –

 JANEWAY: Did you?
 Oh, I’d love to see it sometime.

 HENRY: Beatrice!
-My sister’s confused.
-She gave the sampler to
+My sister is confused.
+She gave the sampler to Mother

 BEATRICE: No, I didn’t.
 I gave it to her last night.